threefoldfoundation/threefold_data/README.md

 `gridsome explore --host 0.0.0.0 --port 8080`

-## Data direction into your project
+## Pull data into your project

-To direct respective content (blog/news/people/projects) to your project please open:
+To pull respective content (blog/news/people/projects) to your project open:
 `content/../../.md file`

 look for variables: